P1: Connected Curriculum

 The focus is to ensure that formal and non-formal CPD activities relating to learning and teaching ware aligned with our Connected Curriculum and the ambition to embed this in programmes across UCC.
 To promote good practice in the implementation of a Connected Curriculum within the University a short online course on the “Connected Curriculum and You” was developed to enable staff to gain an understanding of the Connected Curriculum and how it operates in UCC (Further details here).
 This Digital Badge course was launched in April 2020 and has been completed by a wide range of staff across UCC.
 All staff are encouraged to participate in this course which comprises a number of online modules followed by an interactive workshop supporting peer-to-peer learning.
 Documentation relating to Learning & Teaching grants and awards at UCC has been updated to align with the ambitions of thee Academic Strategy, particularly the Connected Curriculum.

-A case study on how to engage students as partners in Curriculum design has been developed and will be used as a resource for participants in the Learning Design workshops as well as disseminated to staff more broadly.
+A case study on how to engage students as partners in Curriculum was developed for use as a resource for participants in the Learning Design workshops as well as disseminated to staff more broadly.
 The case study comprises a document outlining the process, relevant tools and a video capturing the reflections of the participating students and staff.
 In a joint initiative with the Students’ Union, a series of guidelines will be developed based on best international practice in involving students as partners in curriculum design.
+The Design Sprint professional development activity has been launched.
+This models a student-as-partner approach in curriculum development to support the integration of civic-engagement and sustainability in the curriculum.
+We were delighted to hav 19 staff and 50 students take part in the first iteration of this course in April 2021.

 Encourage curriculum revision and review of learning outcomes to embed the components of a Connected Curriculum, as relevant to the discipline.